IR35 update: Off-payroll working rules changes – why you need to act now

 Additionally, workers have the right of appeal against any determinations and you are obliged to adhere to this appeals process, which ultimately would leave you still liable for such workers tax and National Insurance.
 Should the contractor disagree with the ruling, you will then have 45 days from the date of receiving the worker’s disagreement to respond.
 You should continue to apply the rules in line with their original determination during this time.

-How to ensure you are protected for the IR35 legislation
+How to ensure you are protected for the IR35 Update

 The complex nature of IR35 and the problems that arise in determining IR35 status are often difficult to understand.
-Independent specialist advice and assessments will help to ensure you are fully prepared and clear of your responsibilities.
+Independent specialist advice and assessments will help to ensure you are fully prepared and clear of your responsibilities of tis IR35 update.

 HMRC does provide an online Check of Employment Status Tool (CEST).
 Whilst this has now been updated as the previous version received significant criticism, it does rely on the accurate input of data and needs to be used in accordance with guidance.
 Furthermore, some questions the tool asks may require further explanation and it may not provide a definitive answer in more borderline or challenging cases.
 Data released by HMRC stated that in almost 20% of cases, it was unable to provide a correct determination.